epoxa/a2a-php/README.md

 # A2A PHP SDK

-A PHP implementation of the A2A (Agent-to-Agent) Protocol, providing a SDK for building PHP AI agent-based applications.
+A PHP implementation of the A2A (AI Agent-to-Agent) Protocol in PHP.

 https://github.com/a2aproject/A2A

 ## Features

+### Core Protocol Support
--  A2A Protocol implementation
+-  A2A Protocol v0.2.5 implementation
+-  All protocol methods: `message/send`, `message/stream`, `tasks/*`
+-  Protocol-compliant AgentCard, Message, Task structures
+-  Full Part types: TextPart, FilePart, DataPart
+-  JSON-RPC 2.0 with A2A-specific error codes

+### Streaming & Real-time
+-  Server-Sent Events (SSE) streaming
+-  Event-driven architecture with ExecutionEventBus
+-  TaskStatusUpdateEvent and TaskArtifactUpdateEvent
+-  Concurrent task stream management
+-  StreamingClient for SSE consumption

+### Advanced Features
+-  AgentExecutor framework for complex agent logic
+-  RequestContext system for execution state
+-  ResultManager for event processing
+-  Push notification configuration (CRUD)
+-  Task resubscription and reconnection

+### Technical Features
--  Modern PHP 8.0+
+-  Modern PHP 8.0+ with strict typing
--  PSR-4 autoloading
+-  PSR-4 autoloading and PSR-3 logging
--  Test coverage
+-  Comprehensive test coverage
--  JSON-RPC 2.0 support
--  HTTP client abstraction
+-  HTTP client abstraction with Guzzle
--  Logging

 ## Installation